OpenDSA/OpenDSA/RST/en/Development/ExternalSort.rst

 Thus, each pass is merging pairs of runs to form longer runs.
 Each pass copies the contents of the file to another file.
-Here is a sketch of the algorithm, as illustrated by Figure :num:`Figure #ExMerge`.
+Here is a sketch of the algorithm.

 .. _ExMerge:

 .. inlineav:: ExternalMergeSort ss
    :output: show

 #.
 Split the original file into two equal-sized
    :term:`run files <run file>`.